top of page

 Worldwide, there are sixty-one different species of seagulls, belonging to the Latin family of Laridae, although the definition of species in the case of seagulls is debatable because of widespread hybridization.
 More of that below.
 Of the sixty-one gull species, just over twenty species have been spotted along the southern North Sea coast to date.
 Half of these sightings, however, are rare and are birds astray.
 You'll need patience and luck to see them all.
 And good binoculars.

 Terns are considered part of the Laridae family too, but mostly seen as a subcategory.
 Terns are in general smaller than seagulls proper.
 Furthermore, terns really know how to dive.
 Seagulls are quite amateurish divers.
 Only a few feet deep with a heavy splash, that's about as good as it gets.
 Another seabird which at face seems to have similarities with seagulls, is the albatross.
 But it isn't.
 It belongs to the family of Diomedeidae.
 The wandering albatross is even the planet's biggest flying bird with a wingspan of ca. 3,70 meters.
 And they get very old too.
 The oldest albatross, and alive wild bird for that matter, is (at least) seventy years, and she's called Wisdom (ankle band Z333) and nestles on Hawaii.
 Getting this old deserves a reward.
-Other seabirds breeding or preying at the North Sea are the great skua, the northern fulmar, the northern gannet (since the early ‘90s breeding at the Island Heligoland too), and the common murre.
+Other seabirds breeding or preying at the North Sea are the great skua, the northern fulmar, the northern gannet (since the early ‘90s breeding on the island of Heligoland in the region of Nordfriesland too), and the common murre.
 Depending on your definition of the North Sea, you can count in the puffin as well.

-The three most common species of seagulls proper on the southern coast of the North Sea, our focus in this post, are the black-headed gull, the herring gull, and the lesser black-backed gull.
+The three most common species of seagulls proper on the southern coast of the North Sea, our focus in this blog post, are the black-headed gull, the herring gull, and the lesser black-backed gull.
 The black-headed gull, as the name already gives away, has a black head.
 Its wingspan is ca. 1,10 meters.
 The herring gull is one of the biggest seagulls there is, and has a wingspan of ca. 1,55 meters.
 Its wings and back are silver coloured, and it has a yellow-ochre ring around its eye.
 The, at first glance, quite similar lesser black-backed gull has a wingspan of ca. 1,50 meters.
 Its back and wings are much darker than that of a herring gull.
 It has a bright orange-red ring around its eyes.

 Having said that, hybridization or cross breeding, is a common phenomenon among gulls.
 Herring gulls and lesser black-backed gulls do mingle sometimes.
-But also, for example, a young stray yellow-legged gull (wingspan ca. 1.55 meters) from, let’s say, the colony on the island Mljet in the Adriatic Sea, can have liaisons with a herring gull in Germany or the Netherlands.
-We mention 'young', since younger gulls tend to migrate greater distances than adults, as was already noticed before the War on Kent Island, the US (Gross 1940).
+But also, for example, a young stray yellow-legged gull (wingspan ca. 1.55 meters) from, let’s say, the colony on the island of Mljet in the Adriatic Sea, can have liaisons with a herring gull in Germany or the Netherlands.
+We mention 'young', since younger gulls tend to migrate greater distances than adults, as was already noticed before the War on the island of Kent in the USA (Gross 1940).
 Human behaviour is just like seagulls.
 Furthermore, nesting colonies are often shared, without, by the way, hybridization.
 This is a common strategy, maximizing safety and security against air and land predators.
 Flipside, though, of having big colonies is that the birds become more susceptible to virulent diseases.
 Sounds familiar for humans, who made of the planet one big colony, but this aside.

 Een Oester en eene Meeuw